RohitPanda/Quic-Test/README.md

 To install libraries, run bash ./libs_installation.sh.<br>
 It installs globally: zlib, libevent, yasm.
 Locally: boringssl, lsquic-client, curl, ffmpeg and compiles all libraries.<br>
 Installing script works only for Debian as it executes apt-get.
-For manual installation or script description refer to [Manual installation](Manual installation).
+For manual installation or script description refer to [Manual installation][Manual installation].

 ## YouTube test (tcp_youtube_test)